fredericGette/wp81documentation/ftpOverUsb/README.md

 - [Install a telnet server on the phone](../telnetOverUsb/README.md), in order to run the ftp server.

-## Install a ftp server on the phone
+## Install a FTP server on the phone

 Copy the file [ftpd_ctrl20_data21.exe](ftpd_ctrl20_data21.exe) into the folder C:\Windows\System32 of your phone.
 To do that, copy the file into the shared folder of your phone, then move the file to the correct folder by using a telnet session.